placerda/llmops-workshop/labs/lesson_06/lab06.md

 ####  Lesson 6: Automating Everything

 In this Lab, you will learn how to automate the build, evaluation and deployment of your LLM orchestration flow.
-Para fazer isso nós utilizaremos como referência o [**LLMOps with Prompt Flow**](https://github.com/microsoft/llmops-promptflow-template) template to deploy an LLM using **Prompt Flow** and **Github Actions**.
+To accomplish this, we will use the [**LLMOps with Prompt Flow**](https://github.com/microsoft/llmops-promptflow-template) template as a reference for deploying an LLM using **Prompt Flow** and **Github Actions**.

 #### Github Workflows and Prompt Flow flows

-The **LLMOps with Prompt Flow** template includes three example use cases:
+The **LLMOps with Prompt Flow** template includes three example use cases: named_entity_recognition, web_classification and math_coding.
- - named_entity_recognition
- - web_classification
- - math_coding

-The idea is that these examples can serve as a reference for you to automate your own orchestration flow.
+The examples can serve as a reference for you to automate your own orchestration flow.
 For each example, a set of GitHub workflows has been provided to automate everything from unit testing to the deployment of the flow.
 These workflow files are located in the template's `.github/workflows` directory.

 In this Lab, we will use the **named_entity_recognition** example, which comes with the following workflows: